-Crappie are one of the most sought after gamefish in the U.S and Canada, and for good reason.
+Crappie is one of the most sought after gamefish in the U.S and Canada and for good reason.
 They are widespread across North America and abundant in many types of bodies of water.
 Their flaky, delicate meat can be quite delicious on a dinner plate too.
 They are a member of the Sunfish family, which also includes other popular gamefish like the largemouth bass, bluegill, and pumpkinseed.
-A few other common names of the crappie include papermouth, goldring, silver perch, strawberry bass, speck, speckled perch and calico bass.
+A few other common names of the crappie include papermouth, Goldring, silver perch, strawberry bass, speck, speckled perch, and calico bass.
 The length of a common crappie catch is somewhere between 5 and 10 inches.
-A weight of a 1/2 pound to 3/4 of a pound is typical, although crappie have been caught in the 5 pound range.
+Weight of a 1/2 pound to 3/4 of a pound is typical, although crappie has been caught in the 5-pound range.
 There are only two species of crappie: the black crappie and the white crappie.
 Here are the big differences between the two:

 Crappie 101: The Black Crappie

-- Black crappie are most accurately identified by counting the spines (needle-like bones) on its dorsal fin located on its back.
-Black crappie usually have 7 or 8.
-Typically, black crappie are darker than white crappie and have scattered speckles.
+- Black crappie is most accurately identified by counting the spines (needle-like bones) on its dorsal fin located on its back.
+Black crappie usually has 7 or 8.
+Typically, black crappie is darker than white crappie and have scattered speckles.
 Their body shape is also slightly rounder.

 - Scientific Name – Pomoxis nigromaculatus

-- Range – Most common in northern U.S. and Florida
+- Range – Most common in the northern U.S. and Florida

 - Habitat – Cool, clear water with vegetation

 - World Record – 6 lb, 0 oz (Caught in Seaplane Canal Westwego in Louisiana in November 1969).
 There is some debate on the legitimacy of this record.
 The IGFA lists a slightly smaller black crappie as the world record.